 4- Exposed Electrical Wiring

-An exposed electrical wiring can easily electrocute someone, which is why it is important to have all machines and computers in check.
-Exposed electrical wiring poses harm not only of electrocution but also of fire.
-Spills on live wires can easily spark fire.
+Exposed electrical wiring can easily electrocute someone, which is why it is important to have all machines and computers in check.
+Exposed electrical wiring poses harm not only of electrocution but also to fire.
+Spills on live wires can easily spark a fire.

 5- Mislabeled or Unlabeled Equipment